 Your child is having surgery on his or her bladder.
 You may feel scared for your child and have many questions.
 This is normal.
-Learn what to expect with the surgery by reading this sheet.
-Also, discuss any questions or concerns you may have with your child’s health care provider.
+Learn what to expect with the surgery and discuss any questions or concerns you may have with your child’s healthcare provider.

-Tell the surgeon about any medications your child takes.
-Include herbs, supplements, and over-the-counter medications.
-You may need to have your child stop taking certain medications, such as ibuprofen, before the surgery.
+Tell the surgeon about any medicines your child takes.
+Include herbs, supplements, and over-the-counter medicines.
+You may need to have your child stop taking certain medicines, such as ibuprofen, before the surgery.

 Discuss with the surgeon any allergies and health problems your child has.

-Closely follow the instructions given to you about eating and drinking before surgery.
-If you do not, the surgery may have to be postponed.
+Follow any directions your child is given for not eating or drinking before surgery.
+This includes any directions for bowel prep.
+If you do not follow the instructions, the surgery may have to be postponed.